-The U.S. Food & Drug Administration (FDA) must approve every drug, vaccine or biologic before it can be used by the public.
-In 2015 alone, the FDA approved 51 new drugs, vaccines and biologics.
-The agency’s Center for Drug Evaluation and Research (CDER) approved 45 drugs, and the Center for Biologics Evaluation and Research approved six therapies, including two vaccines.
+The U.S. Food & Drug Administration (FDA) must approve every drug or biologic before it can be used by the public.
+In 2015 alone, the FDA approved 51 new drugs and biologics.
+The agency’s Center for Drug Evaluation and Research (CDER) approved 45 drugs, and the Center for Biologics Evaluation and Research approved six therapies.

 Traditional, synthetic drugs, such as Xarelto and Crestor, are manufactured from man-made components through a chemical process in a lab.
 Even within the traditional “drug” category, these medicines are approved, sold and regulated differently.
 Some are prescription drugs; others are known as over-the-counter drugs.
 Some are sold under a brand name; others are sold as generics.